Financial-Times/concept-exporter/README.md

         go install

 2. Run unit and integration tests:

+    In order to execute the integration tests you must provide GITHUB_USERNAME and GITHUB_TOKEN values, because the service is depending on internal repositories.

     ```
     GITHUB_USERNAME=<GITHUB_USERNAME> GITHUB_TOKEN=<TOKEN> \
     docker-compose -f docker-compose-tests.yml up -d --build && \